vividfog/nordpool-predict-fi/README.md

 ## License

 This project is licensed under the MIT License.
-It is a hobby and it's free, but a shoutout would be nice if you use the code in public.
+It is a hobby and it's free, but a shoutout would be nice if you use this code in public or were inspired by it.